 Styrofoam is technically plastic number 6, polystyrene.
 It can be accepted for recycling, but most municipalities specifically state on their recycling lists that they do not accept Styrofoam (and many don’t recycle any sort of no. 6 anyway).
-Currently only about 10-12% of polystyrene created is being recycled.
+Currently, only about 10-12% of polystyrene created is recycled.
 Abysmal, if you ask me.

 Although no. 6 plastic is never on the “safe plastics” lists that I’ve seen, polystyrene does NOT contain BPA.
 Some sources say it’s perfectly safe for food, but it does leach styrene, which the CDC rates as “reasonably anticipated to be a human carcinogen.”
-Heat is one of the factors that exacerbates chemicals leaching out of the material and into the food, so the fact the Styrofoam is the disposable of choice for hot beverages and soups is a huge factor.
+Heat is one of the factors that exacerbate chemicals leaching out of the material and into the food, so the fact that Styrofoam is the disposable of choice for hot beverages and soups is a huge factor.

 Polystyrene is manufactured from petroleum, an obvious non-renewable resource, and a carcinogen called benzene is used in production.

 With all these strikes against it, I almost don’t care whether plastic recycling for number 6 is available or sustainable – it stands to reason that toxins are released in its creation, likely in the recycling process, and definitely in the usage and disposal of Styrofoam containers.

 The best strategy against Styrofoam is a good defense: Don’t let it in.

 Like a good hockey goalie, we want to be prepared and ready when Styrofoam comes knocking – don’t let it get past you by employing the following stewardship strategies: